Robeco Global Credits DH EUR

 Inception date fund

 Reinout Schapers is Portfolio Manager Investment Grade in the Credit team.
 Prior to joining Robeco in 2011, Reinout worked at Aegon Asset Management where he was a Head of European High Yield.
 Before that, he worked at Rabo Securities as an M&A Associate and at Credit Suisse First Boston as an Analyst Corporate Finance.
 Reinout has been active in the industry since 2003.
 He holds a Master's in Architecture from the Delft University of Technology.
+Evert Giesen is Portfolio Manager Investment Grade in the Credit team.
+Previously, he was an Analyst, responsible for covering the Automotive sector within the Credit team.
+Prior to joining Robeco in 2001, Evert worked at AEGON Asset Management for four years as a Fixed Income Portfolio Manager.
+He has been active in the industry since 1997 and holds a Master's in Econometrics from Tilburg University.
 The Robeco Global Credits fund is managed within Robeco’s credit team, which consists of nine portfolio managers and twenty-three credit analysts (of which four financials analysts).
 The portfolio managers are responsible for the construction and management of the credit portfolios, whereas the analysts cover the team’s fundamental research.
 Our analysts have long term experience in their respective sectors which they cover globally.
 Each analyst covers both investment grade and high yield, providing them an information advantage and benefiting from inefficiencies that traditionally exist between the two segmented markets.
 Furthermore, the credit team is supported by dedicated quantitative researchers and fixed income traders.
 On average, the members of the credit team have an experience in the asset management industry of seventeen years, of which eight years with Robeco.

 - Per period